The lowdown on low-carb diets

 Your brain can get fuzzy

 You may not realize it, but just thinking requires energy.
 “Your brain needs a minimum of 120 grams of carbs a day to function,” Crandall says.
 When you enter ketosis, you’re cutting off the main energy source for both your body and your brain.
 That can lead to dizziness, headaches, lightheadedness, and an inability to think clearly until your brain adjusts.
 Combined with the fatigue you feel, these symptoms are collectively known as the “keto flu.”
-(Check out some common reasons people fail when attempting the keto diet.)

 You can’t, um, go